abinit/abinit/doc/tutorial/base1.md

     valid for the k-point (0, 0, 0), to decrease the number of planewave by about a factor of two.
     The full set of plane waves is **1503** (see later in the *tbase1_1.out* file).
-    The code indicates the time-reversal symmetry by a value of [[istwfk]] = 2, instead of the default istwfk = 1.
+    The code indicates the time-reversal symmetry by a value of [[istwfk]] = 2, instead of the default [[istwfk]] = 1.

 [[nsym]]
 :   It is the number of symmetries of the system.
 Its value is 16.
     The 3x3 matrices [[symrel]]
-    define the symmetries operation.
+    define the symmetry operations.
 In this case, none of the symmetries is accompanied by a translation, that would appear in the variable [[tnons]].
 The code did an automatic analysis of symmetries.
     They could alternatively be set by hand, or using the symmetry builder (to be described later).